 - Indigenous Australians;

-- Other marginalised people in our communities, including victims of domestic violence.
+- Other marginalised and vulnerable people in our communities, including victims of domestic violence.

 How does it work?